spcourse/sql/1 lecture/index.md

   * store data in rows and columns, where each additional entry is a row, and properties of each entry, like title or genre, is a column
   * decide on the **schema**, or format, of our data in advance by choosing the columns
 * A **database** is a file or program that stores data for us.
-* A CSV file is a **flat-file database** where the data for each column is separated by commas, and each row is on a new line, saved simply as a file.
+* A CSV file can be seen a **flat-file database** where the data for each column is separated by commas, and each row is on a new line, saved simply as a file.
   * If some data in a CSV contains a comma itself, then it's usually surrounded by quotes as a string to prevent confusion.
   * Formulas and calculations in spreadsheet programs are built into the programs themselves; a CSV file can only store raw, static values.
 * We'll download a CSV file with the data from the spreadsheet with "File > Download", upload it to our IDE by dragging and dropping it into our file tree, and see that it's indeed a text file with comma-separated values matching the spreadsheet's data.